Communist Party of Nepal (Unified Marxist–Leninist): Jana Andolan II (2002–2007)

-1st Constituent Assembly, 2008–2012
+Constituent Assembly (2008–2017)

-In the 2008 Constituent Assembly elections, the party won 108 of 605 seats and finished third.
-Madhav Kumar Nepal resigned as general secretary, and was replaced by Jhala Nath Khanal.
-The party backed Communist Party of Nepal (Maoist) candidate Pushpa Kamal Dahal, and joined his government in August 2008.
-Khanal was elected party chairman and Ishwor Pokhrel general secretary by the eighth general convention in Butwal in February 2009.

-In early May 2009, the CPN (UML) joined several other parties in leaving Dahal's coalition government after he sacked Army Chief of Staff Rookmangud Katawal.
-Following their withdrawal, they formed a new coalition government with the Nepali Congress and the Madhesi Jana Adhikar Forum under Madhav Kumar Nepal.
-Nepal resigned in June 2010 after failing to draft a new constitution.
-Following more than seven months of political stalemate, Khanal was elected prime minister in February 2011 with support from the UCPN (Maoist).
-He resigned in August after he failed to reach a consensus with the other parties on drafting a new constitution and the peace process.
-The party joined the next government, led by Baburam Bhattarai, on 28 August 2011.
-On November 2012, Ashok Kumar Rai broke away from the party along with other indigenous leaders and formed the Federal Socialist Party claiming that the party failed to address their concerns during the discussions for promulgation of the constitution.
+In the 2008 election, the party won 108 out of 575 seats in the Constituent Assembly.
+The party lost most of their leftist vote to the CPN (Maoist) and general secretary Madhav Kumar Nepal resigned following his defeat in both of his constituencies and was replaced by Jhala Nath Khanal.
+The party joined the coalition government with CPN (Maoist) following the election.
+The party's eighth general convention in February 2009 elected Khanal as the party chairman and Ishwor Pokhrel as general secretary.
+Following the controversial sacking of Army Chief of Staff Rookmangud Katawal, CPN (UML) withdrew its support from the Maoist government.
+In November 2009, Madhav Kumar Nepal, who was nominated to the Constituent Assembly, became prime minister with the support of Nepali Congress and Madheshi Jana Adhikar Forum, Nepal.
+His government lasted for seven months before he resigned following a political deadlock amid failure to draft the new constitution.
+Following seven months of political stalemate party chairman Jhalanath Khanal was elected as prime minister in February 2011 with support from the UCPN (Maoist).
+He resigned six months later in August after failing to reach consensus on drafting the new constitution and completing the peace process following which the party supported the new UCPN (Maoist) government.
+In November 2012, ahead of the new election, Ashok Kumar Rai broke away from the party along with other indigenous leaders and formed the Federal Socialist Party, claiming that the party failed to address their concerns during the discussions for promulgation of the constitution.